-This course will provide an understanding of how information technologies gather, store, process and communicate information.
+This course will focus on providing an understanding of how information technologies gather, store, process, and communicate information.
 The course combines a conceptual understanding of the technology necessary for success in the information age, along with an understanding of the hardware and software required for an organization to successfully utilize technology.
-Attention will also be given to the legal, social and ethical uses of technology.
+Attention will also be given to the legal, social, and ethical uses of technology.
+(3 credits)

 Student Learning Outcomes (SLOs)